 Healthwatch Halton – At a local level, local Healthwatch will work to help people get the best out of the health and social care services in their area; whether it’s improving them today or helping to shape them for tomorrow.
 Local Healthwatch is all about local voices being able to influence the delivery and design of their services – not just people for who use them, but for anyone who might need them in the future.
 Pauline is trying to obtain information to feedback into Healthwatch, what’s happening locally, what exactly are people’s issues on the ground.

 It is necessary for the VCF forum to elect a new chair.
-Rachel to look at the terms of reference and send out to the group – It was agreed that attendance on the Board’s will also need to be re-visited.
+Rachel to look at the terms of reference and send out to the group – It was agreed that attendance on the Boards will also need to be re-visited.

 Date of next meeting: